ikumpli/LSTM-GANS-RUL-Prediction-for-Lithium-ion-Bateries/README.md

 ### Algorithms used

-- Artificial Neural Network
-- LSTM + Bidirectional
+- Simple LSTM & GRU
-- GRU + Bidirection
+- Bidirectional LSTM & GRU
-- LSTM GAN
+- GANs applied to LSTM

-## Development
+## Development 👋
 Want to contribute?
 Great!
 Open a discussion in Github in this repo and we will answer as soon as possible.